Sciratec/Seeker-Discord/README.md

 # Seeker-Discord

-A Discord bot running Seeker services
+Discord bot used for gathering open-source information for malware analysis and url/domain/IP investigations, using various open-source tools.